 Also very popular is the orchid (cymbidium hybridum) which grows in great numbers all over Madeira.
 In season from February to May, each plant carries a number of flowers, some of pure white and others with shades of pale yellow through to a deep reddy-brown.

-Funchal’s Botanical Gardens provide the ideal setting in which to appreciate the sheer abundance of Madeira’s flowers, trees and plants.
+The Botanical Gardens in the island’s capital, Funchal, provide the ideal setting in which to appreciate the sheer abundance of Madeira’s flowers, trees and plants.
 Beautifully laid out in the grounds of an old country house, visitors can marvel at the extravagant terraces of tropical flowers and more delicate varieties reared in the many on-site greenhouses.

 Terrace farming is another true wonder of nature on the Atlantic’s ‘floating garden’, a description often attributed to the archipelago by tourist brochures over the years.
 Despite the benefit of having such rich volcanic soil, there’s very little level ground on Madeira so hillside terraces need to be cultivated, many of which are perched precipitously on cliff edges.